Tymotex/MIPS-Assembly-Emulator/README.md

 # MIPS Emulator
-A  MIPS Assembly Language Emulator implemented in C.
+A  MIPS assembly language emulator implemented in C.